Tracing the Crew & Families of the World War 1 Battleship

 Ships Crew of HMS REVENGE ~ 1916-18

-We are looking for information on Harry Freeman's comrades, his shipmates and friends.
-The ships company, sailors and crewmen who were on HMS Revenge with him during WW1 and at the Battle of Jutland.
+We are looking for information on Harry Freeman's comrades, his shipmates and friends on HMS Revenge durin g WW1.
+Any of the ships company, sailors and crewmen who were on HMS Revenge with Harry during WW1 and at the Battle of Jutland.

 The newly built pride of the Navy, HMS Revenge was launched with the Great War looming.